magmide/magmide/posts/intro-verification-logic-in-rok.md

 TODO list of boolean rules

 This basic form of propositional logic is obviously somewhere at the heart of computing, from binary bits to boolean values.
-We're all familiar with operators like `!` and `&&` and `||` in common programming languages like C and java and javascript, and they just represent these rules as computations on boolean values.
+We're all familiar with operators like `!` and `&&` and `||` in common programming languages like rust and java and javascript, and they just represent these rules as computations on boolean values.

 But simple truth values and connectives aren't really enough to prove anything interesting.
-We don't just want to compute basic formulas from true or false values, we want to be able to prove facts *about* things, from numbers all the way to complex programs.
+We don't just want to compute basic formulas from true or false values, we want to be able to prove facts about *things*, from numbers all the way to complex programs.
 With the simple rules we've been talking about, we can only stick arbitrary human sentences onto variables and then tell the computer if they're true or not.
 We need something more powerful!

 First we need **predicates**, which are just functions that accept inputs and return propositions about them.
 So if we can write a predicate in this general shape: `predicate_name(input1, input2, ...) := some proposition about inputs`, then these are all predicates: